Barbara-Padilha/DMML2022_Google/documentation/Report.md

     print(f"CLASSIFICATION REPORT:\n\tPrecision: {precision:.4f}\n\tRecall: {recall:.4f}\n\tF1_Score: {f1:.4f}")
 ```

-The next step required for our analysis with the `Logistic Regression` model, was to identify exemples wrongly classified texts, for this we had to compare the values of `y_test` to `y_pred` if they were identical, it meant that the classification was accurate, while if they were not equal, we had a wrongly classified text.
-Some exemples found were:
+The next step required for our analysis with the `Logistic Regression` model, was to identify examples wrongly classified texts, for this we had to compare the values of `y_test` to `y_pred` if they were identical, it meant that the classification was accurate, while if they were not equal, we had a wrongly classified text.
+Some examples found were:

 > C'est en décembre 1967, après bien des invectives au Parlement, que sa loi relative à la régulation des naissances, dite loi Neuwirth est votée : elle autorise la vente exclusive des contraceptifs en pharmacie sur ordonnance médicale, avec autorisation parentale pour les mineures